Customer Support

 using anti-vibration cushion

-If needed, you can put an anti-vibration cushion, such as a thick EVA foam exercise mat beneath your vibration plate to absorb the vibration transmitted to the floor.
+If necessary, you can place an anti-vibration cushion, like a thick EVA foam exercise mat, underneath your vibration plate.
+This will help absorb the vibrations transmitted to the floor.

-A large size exercise mat, like 4'x4 with thickness between 1/2" and 1" may be a good idea.
+A large-sized exercise mat, such as 4'x4' with a thickness between 1/2" and 1", can be a practical solution.

-While anti-vibration cushion absorbs some vibration transmitted to the floor, it also reduces a some vibration intensity.
+The anti-vibration cushion absorbs some of the vibrations transmitted to the floor, and it also reduces the vibration intensity.

 Linear Vibration

-Linear vibration plate moves mainly in the vertical direction, with modest horizontal movement.
-This type of machine is usually designed to vibrate at high frequency and low amplitude.
+Often referred to as a vertical vibration plate, a linear vibration plate moves primarily in the vertical direction.
+Linear vibration plates are usually designed to vibrate at high frequency and low amplitude.

-The mechanical device that generates linear vibration is an eccentric wheel + spring device.
+The mechanical actuator that generates linear vibration is an eccentric wheel + spring device.

-The rotation of the eccentric wheel creates unbalanced centrifugal force that moves the upper platform on a cycle path.
-The springs support the upper platform and regulate the movement to vertical direction.
-The spring force is proportional to its length change.
-In other words, the force and length change have a linear relationship.
-Therefore, this type of movement is called linear vibration.
+The rotation of the eccentric wheel creates an unbalanced centrifugal force that moves the upper platform along a cyclical path.
+The springs support the upper platform and regulate its movement in the vertical direction.
+The spring force is proportional to its length change, meaning the force and length change have a linear relationship.
+Consequently, this type of movement is called linear vibration.

-Linear vibration plates can transmit vibrations to your upper body and head.
-Some people may feel nauseous and dizzy when their stomach and brain are vibrated.
+The vertical vibration can transmit to your upper body and head.
+Some people may get nauseous and dizzy when their stomach and brain are vibrated.

-To effectively reduce or prevent the vibrations from transmitting to your upper body, you can bend your knees or lift your heel on the vibration plate.
-Knee bending is the best pose to exercise your lower limb muscles.
+To reduce or prevent vibrations from transmitting to your upper body, you can bend your knees or lift your heels on the vibration plate.
+Knee bending is also the best pose to exercise your lower limb muscles.

 Linear vibration plates can be designed to achieve higher vibration frequencies, but lower amplitudes.
 Most linear vibration plates in the market are designed with a frequency range between 15Hz and 50Hz, and a maximum amplitude from 2 to 3mm.